Submillimetre astronomy: From the ground

 Panoramic view of the Chajnantor plateau, spanning about 180 degrees from north (on the left) to south (on the right) shows the antennas of the Atacama Large Millimeter Array.

 The most significant limitations to the detection of astronomical emission at submillimetre wavelengths with ground-based observatories are atmospheric emission, noise and attenuation.
 Like the infrared, the submillimetre atmosphere is dominated by numerous water vapour absorption bands and it is only through "windows" between these bands that observations are possible.
 The ideal submillimetre observing site is dry, cool, has stable weather conditions and is away from urban population centres.
 Only a handful of sites have been identified.
 They include Mauna Kea (Hawaii, United States), the Llano de Chajnantor Observatory on the Atacama Plateau (Chile), the South Pole, and Hanle in India (the Himalayan site of the Indian Astronomical Observatory).
 Comparisons show that all four sites are excellent for submillimetre astronomy, and of these sites Mauna Kea is the most established and arguably the most accessible.
 There has been some recent interest in high-altitude Arctic sites, particularly Summit Station in Greenland where the PWV (precipitable water vapor) measure is always better than at Mauna Kea (however Mauna Kea's lower latitude of 19 degrees means it can observe more of the southern skies than Greenland).

+Satellite comparisons have found that PWV levels on Dome A and Dome C to be the most consistent and dry.
+Other high-altitude Chilean sites can achieve similar results during certain parts of the year.